-There are some people who drop the two words “quantum mechanics” into almost all intellectual conversations.
-Indeed the words “quantum dualism” also feature strongly with those who like vague analogies and who think in metaphors.
+There are some people who drop the two words “quantum mechanics” into almost all scientific and even philosophical conversations.
+Indeed the words “quantum dualism”, for example, also feature strongly with those who like vague analogies and who think in metaphors.
 (While not believing that they are actually thinking in analogies and metaphors.)

 Quantum physics is sexy and exotic.
-It's also counter-intuitive and even “radical”.
+It's also counter-intuitive.
 Hence the appeal.

 This is certainly true when it comes to the study of the mind and consciousness.

 Yet, despite all that, John Horgan (in his book The End of Science) has this to say on the matter: